 A: You can carry up to two lithium batteries on a flight if they are over 100Wh, but you aren’t restricted on any batteries under 100Wh.
 It is best however, to check with your airline before taking them.
 You also have to keep the batteries in your hand luggage.

-A: Again this depends on which drone system you have, but they range from 15-30 mins.
+A: Again this depends on which drone system you have, but they range from around 15-30 mins.

 A: Most DJI drone systems have an RTH safety feature built in, but you shouldn’t rely on it.
 If you see your drone getting low on battery, it’s best to land it yourself.

 A: This depends upon whether or not you’re planning to operate drones for commercial purposes.
-In the UK, the CAA (Civil Aviation Authority) require that any drone operators that are operating for ‘commercial gain’ (i.e. to make money) obtain a PFCO (Permission For Commercial Operations) from them.
-This involves a course, including written and flight tests.
+In the UK, the CAA (Civil Aviation Authority) require that any drone operators that operate for ‘commercial gain’ (i.e. to make money) obtain a PFCO (Permission For Commercial Operations) from them.
+This involves a course, including written theory exams and flight tests.
 We run the courses here at our Northumberland base and you can book them through the website.

-A: You can fly any drone in very light showers, but it is not advised.
-However, some drones like the DJI M200 and DJI AGRAS are IP rated and can be flown in the rain.
+A: You can usually fly drones in very light showers, but it is not advised.
+However; some drones like the DJI M200/210 and DJI AGRAS are IP rated and can be flown in the rain.

-A: Since the RTK (Real-Time Kinetic) unit is built into the drone, the only extra step is to position and turn on the ground unit and wait for it to acquire a GPS-lock before powering on the drone system.
+A: Since the RTK (Real-Time Kinetic) unit is built into the drone, the only extra step is to position and turn on the ground unit/base station and wait for it to acquire a GPS-lock before powering on the drone system.

 Q: We have land containing electricity pylons and/or radio/phone towers, should we worry about interference affecting the system?

-If RTK options are outside your budget, careful flight planning will still allow you to cover the majority of your land.
+If RTK options are outside your budget, careful flight planning should still allow you to cover the majority of your land.